mojolingo/prism-chef/README.md

 [2.8.1]
    * Only use a licnese.lic file if defined [internal use only]
    * by default don't delete the prism demo application
+   * Dry'ed up a few blocks related to voxeo-as,voxeo-ms, and voxeo-smanager.
    * Fix foodcritic FC24
    * Fix FC01 error